 If these instructions were helpful, you might also be interested in:

-- my email management principles (the basics)
+- my email management principles (the basics);

-- how I setup (and stick to) Inbox Zero; or
+- how I setup (and stick to) Inbox Zero;

 - how I use Trello to manage my to-do list …instead of using my emails as a task list 😉